 Work and Study Permits

 If you’re looking to work or study in Canada, you’ll require additional permits on top of your visitor’s visa.
-You must apply for your work or study permit independently of your visa, from the Government of Canada website.
+You must apply for your work permit or study permit independently of your visa, from the Government of Canada website.